-Photo: With pilots co-funded by Unitaid, the Global Fund and Gavi, the world's first malaria vaccine, recommended by WHO in 2021, is being delivered to children as part of a comprehensive package of preventive care. © Gavi Prioritizing the most vulnerable.
-Children under 5 account for 76% of all malaria-related deaths.
+Prioritizing the most vulnerable.
+In the case of malaria, this means children under 5, who account for 80% of all deaths.
 Pregnant women and children under 10 account for almost all the rest.
-Our work helped launch seasonal malaria chemoprevention, now recognized as a highly effective prevention method involving monthly delivery of antimalarial drugs to young children during the rainy season, when infections spike.
-By addressing several barriers at once - questions about feasibility, insufficient drug supplies, and cost - we laid the foundations for an approach that now protects 53 million children each year.
+Our work helped launch seasonal malaria chemoprevention, now recognized as a highly effective prevention method involving monthly delivery of antimalarial drugs to young children during the rainy season when infections spike.
+By addressing several barriers at once - questions about feasibility, insufficient drug supplies, and cost - we laid the foundations for an approach that now protects 45 million children each year.

 Building on these efforts, we are now proving out effective and feasible ways to deliver malaria prevention to children under 2 in different geographies and have developed methods to reach more pregnant women with malaria prevention too.
 Meanwhile, we're working to promote sustainable supplies of locally manufactured, quality, preventive drugs.
-Our targeted interventions, such as those aimed at reaching people with the preventive care they need, where they live, or piloting implementation of the first-ever malaria vaccine to provide protection to young children, we put the people most at risk of malaria at the center of our response.
+Our targeted interventions, such as those aimed at reaching people with the preventive care they need, where they live, or piloting implementation of the first-ever malaria vaccine to provide protection to babies, we put the people most at risk of malaria at the center of our response.

 Fighting to outpace resistance.
 Malaria parasites and the mosquitoes that transmit them are developing resistance to the recommended antimalarial medicines and the insecticides used to repel and kill them, threatening our strongest lines of defense.
 In response to the critical need for updated tools and delivery approaches, we are playing a key role in introducing next-generation mosquito nets treated with a new class of insecticide, while helping increase production and reduce costs so more people can benefit.
-We are evaluating innovative approaches to see if we can reduce malaria transmission by treating humans and livestock with a drug that is harmless to us, but deadly to malaria-carrying mosquitoes who bite us.
+We are evaluating innovative approaches to see if we can reduce malaria transmission by treating humans and livestock with a drug that is harmless to us, but deadly to mosquitoes who bite us.
 And we are designing new interventions to mitigate antimalarial drug resistance and protect critical medicines needed to save lives from the disease.

-Supporting countries to reach malaria elimination targets.
+elimination targets.
 The most common type of malaria outside of sub-Saharan Africa is P. vivax malaria, a complex and persistent form of the disease that poses a risk to more than one-third of the world's population.
 The parasite remains in a person's liver even after successful treatment of the initial, blood-stage infection, causing recurring illness and contributing to onward transmission.
-We are leading real-world research aimed at advancing effective diagnostic tools and simpler treatments that can clear the parasite from the liver and eliminate this insidious form of malaria
+We are leading real-world research aimed at advancing effective diagnostic tools and simpler treatments that can clear the parasite from the liver and eliminate this insidious form of malaria.